unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows/index.md

 ### Fault Tolerance / Data Consistency

-Since state synchronization after the client app uses `spawn()` to get the server app proxy to execute each time may cause it to be out of order in edge cases for various reasons, reactant-share integrates `reactant-last-action`, which provides sequence markers to keep If the client app receives a synchronized action that checks for an exception in the sequence, the client app will launch a full state synchronization to correct the action sequence.
+Since state synchronization after the client app uses `delegate()` to get the server app proxy to execute each time may cause it to be out of order in edge cases for various reasons, reactant-share integrates `reactant-last-action`, which provides sequence markers to keep If the client app receives a synchronized action that checks for an exception in the sequence, the client app will launch a full state synchronization to correct the action sequence.

 In addition, when the browser does not support the Worker API, reactant-share will perform a graceful degradation (e.g. SharedWorker mode -> Shared-Tab mode -> SPA mode).

 ### Isolation

-Regardless of modes such as Shared-Tab, SharedWorker, each application instance runs in isolation and their basic interactions can only be triggered by `spawn()` to synchronize state.
+Regardless of modes such as Shared-Tab, SharedWorker, each application instance runs in isolation and their basic interactions can only be triggered by `delegate()` to synchronize state.

 ### Configuration